 She allowed police to check the phone's history, which showed no text messages or phone calls sent or received since 5:30 a.m. that day, police said.

 Shaw is charged with obstruction of justice, operating to endanger, speeding and impeded operation.
-She has been removed from service.

 The investigation is ongoing.